Gregor1000/GameCo/README.md

+# Microsoft Excel
+The data analyst course at CareerFoundry was project-based.
+For starting the course, I did the following project:
 # GameCo
-Project at CareerFoundry for starting the Data Analytics Journey
+## Objective